-Not under common law.
-The trees belong to your neighbors and thus are their property to do with as they wish.
-It does not matter if the trees are your shade or if the trees’ branches go over into your yard.
-Although, if the tree is on the property line, you may have an ownership interest.
-Additionally, there may be restrictive covenants or a tree ordinance pertaining to your subdivision that protects the trees if they are a certain size.
-Check with your homeowner’s association for any applicable restrictive covenants.
-If you live in the city of Houston, check and see if your neighborhood has an applicable ordinance.
-If you are outside the city of Houston, check with your local city government.
+No. The trees belong to your neighbors, and thus are their property to do with as they wish, even if the trees provide shade to your yard or if the trees’ branches hang into your yard.
+However, if the tree is located right on the property line itself, you may have an ownership interest that would require your approval to remove the trees.
+Additionally, restrictive covenants or a tree ordinance pertaining to your subdivision that protects the trees if they are a certain size may apply.
+Check with your homeowner’s association for any applicable restrictive covenants and with your local government for any applicable ordinances.

 Q. 3-6 My neighbors had a lot of trees fall on their property.
 They keep running a chain saw long after I’ve put my kids to bed.
 Can I stop them?